decentraland/documentation/content/creator/quests/define.md

 ###### Branching Quest

-This Quest is \*more complex.
+This Quest is *more complex*.
 A Branching Quest "Z World", with 4 steps:

 - `STEP_1_1`: **One** of two possible **fist steps** of the Quest.
 It has two tasks: `STEP_1_1` and `STEP_1_2`.
 Both tasks have only one action item, and both action items are `CUSTOM` action items.